2009 Irish emergency budget: 2008 emergency budget

 The Irish government budget for 2009 was delivered on 14 October 2008, as the first budget in the tenure of Brian Lenihan as Minister for Finance and the first of the Taoiseach Brian Cowen's tenure.
-It was brought forward from its usual December date due to the global financial crisis.
+It was brought forward from its usual December date due to the 2008 financial crisis.
 The budget, labelled "the toughest in many years", included a number of controversial measures such as a proposed income levy which was eventually restructured and the withdrawal of previously promised HPV vaccines for schoolgirls.
 Other results of the budget included a new income levy being imposed on all workers above a specified threshold and the closure of a number of military barracks near the border with Northern Ireland.

 Budget summary

 The April 2009 emergency budget introduced a number of new measures.
 The announcements included: